bsharma0806/concussion_fmriDx/README.md

 # Step 1: Install dependencies
 pip install -r requirements.txt

-# Step 2: Generate synthetic data
+# Step 2: Run the training script to produce the model and data splits
-python generate_synthetic_data.py
+python rf_classifier.py

-# Step 3: Open and run the notebook
+# Step 3: Launch the dashboard
-jupyter notebook rf_classifier_synthetic.ipynb
+python app.py
 ```

-## Reproducible

-Use the script with any CSV in the same format to create safe-to-share synthetic data.

 ## Notes

-Built as part of a data science portfolio.
+Built as part of a data science portfolio, with the publication using the original clinical data pending.
 Real clinical data was replaced by synthetic equivalents.